westonb7/falcon_webapp/README.md

 ## This will run a local version of the app that can be used for testing purposes.
 ## It would probably be best to write unit tests to make sure the app works as
 ##  intended, but for the purposes of a small app like this, this should work fine.
+## If an error is recieved about the 'msgpack' module, either install the module,
+##  or delete the 'carts.py' file.
 ## To test the app, commands similar to the ones below can be run on the
 ##  command line: